 Howdy.
 I am a web developer and proponent of building efficient, accessible, and highly usable web experiences.
-Also a big fan of dry humor and dark beer.

 I’ve always appreciated the power of the web, but took a roundabout way to becoming a developer.
-I’ve been a academic nerd in grad school, studying digital communications.
+I’ve been an academic nerd in grad school, studying digital communications.
 After that I was a digital advocacy nerd, supporting a couple of great climate change and environmental organizations.
 Finally, I started focusing in on being a web development nerd, as a technical project manager then developer.

 I’ve enjoyed giving talks at my local web development Meetups.

 If you’re interested in working together or simply discussing generally important or cool matters, send me a message at firstname.lastname@example.org.
 I’ll reply as soon as I’m able.